3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

 ```
 $ sudo dd if=hikey-jessie_alip_2015MMDD-nnn.img of=/dev/[sdb] bs=4M oflag=sync status=noxfer
 ```
+**Warning:** Executing the sync flag command as outlined above is very important!
+Do not skip this step!

+**Warning:** Be very careful not to overwrite your hard drive!
+In most cases, XXX will be mmcblk0 or sdb.
+This can be found by using the following sequence:

 If your SD card capacity is more than 2GB capacity you may want to change the rootfs to use the rest of the SD card as follows:
 ```